 c.
 Then click on the change date and time button.
 Adjust the date and time.

 d.
 Click on the OK button to save the settings.

 Check antivirus and windows firewall settings:

 Now a day’s computer users are using advanced antivirus programs to secure their systems from viruses, malware, and spyware.
-Some antivirus blocks the websites which are not using SSL and https protocols so the user should check the antivirus settings from their system.
+Some antivirus blockswebsites that are not using SSL and HTTPS protocols so the user should check the antivirus settings from their system.
 Make sure that your antivirus program is not restricting your access to a particular site.
 Simply, users can temporarily disable the antivirus program and try to access a particular site.
 If it works then the user needs to update antivirus settings.

 Sometimes clearing SSL states can resolve the privacy error from the web browser.
-Users can follow given steps to clear SSL cache.
+Users can follow the given steps to clear the SSL cache.

 a.
 Press Win key+ R from your keyboard.